norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 * df are similar to those for comparison of normal means with unequal variances, i.e., using Satterthwaite approximation.
-* Ratio of (B = between-imputation variance) to (T = between + within-imputation variance) is known as the fraction of missing information.
+* Ratio of (B = between-imputation variance) to (T = between + within-imputation variance) is known as the fraction of missing information (FMI).
+    - The FMI has been proposed as a way to monitor ongoing data collection and estimate the potential bias resulting from survey non-responders [Wagner, 2018](https://academic.oup.com/poq/article-abstract/74/2/223/1936466?redirectedFrom=fulltext)

 ## Multiple Imputation using Chained Equations (MICE)

 ![](images/mice.jpg)

+### Overview

 * Generates multiple imputations for incomplete multivariate data by Gibbs sampling.
 * Missing data can occur anywhere in the data.